Last updated: July 20, 2021

-Second tip!
 If you’re travelling to Katoomba by train, it’s highly recommended to purchase a ticket for the hop on hop off Blue Mountains Explorer Bus.
-This very affordable bus, with highly knowledgeable driver, will go past all the major attractions in the area.
+This bus, with highly knowledgeable drivers, will go past all the major attractions in the area.

 |Travel time by train from Sydney (approx.)|